 However, they should also cast a critical eye over every word in their report themselves.
 While checkers are extremely useful tools to help ensure accuracy, they are far from infallible and cannot ‘check’ on the writer’s intent.
 At least not yet!

 Step 3: Take a Break

-When pressed against deadlines and even the desire just to be done with it, students often lack the necessary perspective to adequately edit their work.
+Students often lack the necessary perspective to adequately edit their work when pressed against deadlines and even the desire just to be done with it.
 And, because it isn’t always possible to get a qualified third party with the time or inclination to run a critical eye over their work, it’s important that students take the time to allow their work to rest.